Life Insurance For Bipolar Disorder: The Definitive Guide

 Has the treatment prescribed kept you stable?
 When was your last episode?

-Does Life Insurance Pay For Suicide
+Does Bipolar Life Insurance Pay For Suicide

 Life insurance companies get nervous around mental disorders as a general rule.
 Why is this?
 Sad to say but someone living with this type of condition is more likely to end their life thru suicide than other applicants not diagnosed with a mental health disorder.
 Regardless of the company issuing the life insurance for bipolar disorder patients, during the first 2 years of ownership, they will not pay for the death of the insured individual if they take their own life.
 Any and all insurance companies insert a clause into the policy stating this even if you have “perfect” health.
+The clause is written in all life insurance policies regardless of the diagnosis.

 Why do they do this?